ranadeep27/Algosquad/README.md

-# Algosquad
+# Learno

 ## Overview
-Algosquad is an innovative AI-powered learning platform designed to enhance users' knowledge through personalized quizzes and feedback.
+Learno is an innovative AI-powered learning platform designed to enhance users' knowledge through personalized quizzes and feedback.
 It leverages advanced algorithms to track progress, identify weak areas, and provide targeted learning recommendations.

 ## Features
 - **Daily Quiz:** Get daily questions curated by an AI engine to challenge and improve your skills.